 The book was donated by a family in South Paris, Maine in memory of their daughter Sherry Lynn Foster.

-Much of the poetry in the book celebrates the kind of bucolic rustic nature of rural life in the shadow of Mount Chocorua as expressed in the Conway Public Library's painting 1900 painting by Silas Draper painting from 1900.
+Much of the poetry in the book celebrates the kind of rustic county life expressed in Silas Draper's painting of sheep grazing in the shadow of Mount Chocorua from 1900 at the Conway Public Library.

 Caring for livestock is about clearing land, maintaining pasture and controlling livestock.
 Most livestock are relatively docile and have a strong herding behavior.
 As a result, they have traditionally been shepherded by a sheep herder, often with the help of sheep dogs.
-On a tangent, New Hampshire's State dog breed, the Chinook, is descended from the Anatolian Sheep Dog.
+On a tangent, New Hampshire's State dog breed, the Chinook, is descended from the Anatolian Sheep Dog (more on that in a future blog).

-If livestock escaped their shepherd they could be identified with markings.
-In an essay on this book, Nella Braddy Henney (for whom the Conway Public Library's Henney History Room is named) describes the mark Randall registered to identify his sheep.
+If livestock escaped their herders they could be identified with markings.
+In an essay on this book, Nella Braddy Henney (for whom the Conway Public Library's Henney History Room is named) describes the mark the poet Randall registered to identify his sheep.
 It was "A swallers tail cut out of the Right ear and a notch out of the under part of the left ear"

 Tom Wessels has written a couple great guides for learning to read the historic landscape.